LoganBCIT/LoganBCIT/README.md

-## 👋 Hey, I’m Logan — Programmer, Problem-Solver, Pizza Enthusiast
+## 👋 Hey, I’m Logan — Programmer, Problem-Solver, AI Enthusiast

 Welcome to my GitHub!
 I’m currently a developer at **OSI Maritime Systems**, where I’m building real-time object detection systems using **YOLO** to make maritime navigation smarter and safer.
 I'm also the founder of **Clutch AI**, a project under Enactus BCIT that's changing the way teams manage Agile schedules using Slack, Trello, and ChatGPT.